 You’d probably write me off as being a bit of kook, right?
-Well, it turns out that the idea isn’t quite as kooky as you might think.
+Well, it turns out that the idea isn’t quite as kooky as it might sound.

 During the 10-year follow up period 233 strokes were recorded in the volunteer group.
 But it’s when the scientists dove into the ten years worth of data that things really got interesting.

-The researchers found that the risk of stroke was a stunning 52% lower for those volunteers who regularly chowed down on fruits and vegetables in the white group as compared to those who didn’t eat much of the light-colored produce.
+The researchers found that the risk of stroke was a stunning 52 percent lower for those volunteers who regularly chowed down on fruits and vegetables in the white group, compared to those folks who didn’t eat much of the light-colored produce.